GhostWxre/Roblox/Delta/IOS Installation Tutorial.md

 Make sure you have the latest **Delta IPA file downloaded onto your device**:
 👉 [https://deltaexploits.gg/delta-executor-ios](https://deltaexploits.gg/delta-executor-ios)

+⚠ **Important:**
+This guide assumes you have **basic experience using iOS devices**, including:
+- Knowing how to navigate **Settings**
+- Understanding how to **install and trust profiles**
+- Knowing where downloaded files are stored
+- Using apps or tools to **unzip files on iOS**

+If you are unfamiliar with these steps, please research them first or seek help before proceeding.

 ---

 ## 🛠 Installation Steps